Luckey-Elijah/Dart-Open-Weather-API/README.md

 # Dart OpenWeather API

-A Library for interacting with the [OpenWeather API](https://openweathermap.org/api).
+A cli for interacting with the [OpenWeather API](https://openweathermap.org/api).

 Add your API Key to `secrets.yaml`.